K11MCH1/Winlator101/README.md

 * **If you can find one**: You can comment on the existing issue given what you see compatibility differs from the previous report.
 * **If you cannot find an existing report**: You can go ahead and [create an issue](https://github.com/K11MCH1/Winlator101/issues/new/choose) for it by filling all the details in the form.

+Please make sure to add the following tags at the end of the title to enable us to quickly label and categorise them.

+* Official
+* Cmod Bionic
+* Cmod
+* Frost
+* Afeimod
+* AJAY
+* Longjunyu
+* WinMali

+⚠️ **Duplicate titles with the same soc and winlator version will be removed** ⚠️

 #### Should I include a image/video?
 As a general guideline, media should be included when it is useful to do so and provides information that cannot be conveyed via text, these guidelines serve as a rough idea of why they may be important in certain circumstances and not in others.
 Additionally, any media captured **must** be a direct screen capture rather than an external recording using another phone or a camera.
 If it is impossible to do so due to the nature of the bug, this can be ignored but generally it shouldn't be.